GSA/site-scanning-engine/README.md

 ```

 The apps are started as follows: first the API starts and then
-the Site Scanner worker follows.
+the Site Scanning worker follows.
 This is designed so that the
 API app runs any shared configuration against the database first.

 Note, that you can start the apps individually as follows: